-NAMM is one of my favorite trade shows because it combines great Mac software with musical instruments.
+NAMM is one of my favorite trade shows, which may contain eye-candy Trade Show Displays, because it combines great Mac software with musical instruments.
 Unfortunately, this year NAMM didn’t include a wireless network that actually worked for iPhone users.

 The back and forth battle between Greenpeace and Apple has been going on for years, but in its new report, Greenpeace ranked Apple as its No. 1 company.

 Quattro Wireless on Tuesday confirmed the rumors that started on Monday — the company has been acquired by Apple.

 ∞ Nielsen: iPhone is the top mobile phone in the U.S.

 It’s a great way to start the holidays for Apple.
 Market research firm Nielsen says the iPhone is the most popular device in the U.S. from January to October 2009.